-In 2014, a former financial advisor and current warrant holder of the Company filed a request with the Iowa District Court to declare valid a purported right of first refusal to serve as the Company's exclusive financial advisor for specified strategic transactions and to receive fees for the specified strategic transactions irrespective of whether any such specified transaction occurred during or after the term of the financial advisor's service agreement.
-This filing by the former financial advisor was made in response to an action initiated by the Company in 2013 seeking a declaratory judgment finding that such purported right was invalid and unenforceable.
-A trial date for this matter has been scheduled for September 2015, and the Company is unable to predict the timing or outcome of this litigation as of the date of this report.
-However, if it is determined that such purported right of first refusal and right to receive a cash fee related to any such specified strategic transactions are valid, then the Company could be required to pay the counterparty a portion of the consideration or proceeds received in any such specified strategic transaction, including the Deerfield Facility Agreement, the IPO, the sale of the Company's Series D-1 redeemable convertible preferred stock ("Series D-1 Preferred") to Cowen KP Investment LLC ("Cowen"), and any future capital raising and other strategic transactions.
+In 2014, a former financial advisor of the Company filed a request with the Iowa District Court to declare valid a purported right of first refusal to serve as the Company's exclusive financial advisor for specified strategic transactions and to receive fees for the specified strategic transactions irrespective of whether any such specified transaction occurred during or after the term of the financial advisor's service agreement.
+This filing by the former financial advisor was made in response to an action initiated by the Company in 2013 seeking a declaratory judgement finding that such purported right was invalid and unenforceable.
+Two former members of the Company's board of directors (the "Board") joined the lawsuit as intervenors based on the former financial advisor's purported assignment of its rights, or a portion thereof, under the agreement to the intervenors.
+In September 2015, the court granted summary judgement in favor of the Company with respect to the Company's declaratory judgement action and the former financial advisor's counterclaims and the Company separately entered into settlement agreements with each of the intervenors.
+The settlements reached with the intervenors did not differ from the accrual previously recorded by the Company by a material amount.
+The former financial advisor subsequently filed a notice of appeal of the court's ruling with the Supreme Court of Iowa and the appeal is pending.
+The Company is unable to predict the timing or ultimate outcome of this litigation as of the date of this report.
+However, if it is determined that such purported right of first refusal and right to receive a cash fee related to any such specified strategic transactions are valid, then the Company could be required to pay the counterparty a portion of the consideration or proceeds received in any such specified strategic transaction, potentially including the Deerfield Facility Agreement, the IPO, the sale of the Company's Series D-1 redeemable convertible preferred stock ("Series D-1 Preferred"